 According to the Global Diabetes Community, nutritional ketosis is achieved when ketone levels hit 0.5.
 Light nutritional ketosis is said to be achieved when ketone levels are between 0.5 to 1.5 mmol/L, and the ideal ketone levels for weight loss are between 1.5 to 3 mmol/L.

 One study found these values to be helpful for seizure control as well.
-The authors found that 82 percent of those who had their ketone levels between 1.6 to 3 mmol/L remained seizure free, suggesting these values can provide the greatest health benefits.
+The authors found that 82 percent of those with ketone levels between 1.6 and 3 mmol/L remained seizure-free, suggesting these values can provide the greatest health benefits.

 Ketoacidosis

-It’s important to note that nutritional ketosis is very different from the ketoacidosis seen in type 1 diabetes.
-Ketoacidosis typically shows up with high levels of ketones in the blood whereas in nutritional ketosis there are relatively lower levels of ketones in the blood.
+It's important to note that nutritional ketosis is very different from the type of ketoacidosis seen in type 1 diabetes.
+Ketoacidosis typically shows up with high levels of ketones in the blood, whereas in nutritional ketosis there are relatively lower levels of ketones in the blood.

-This is important to recognize, since many individuals focus on increasing their ketone levels to achieve nutritional ketosis.
+This is important to recognize because many individuals focus on increasing their ketone levels to achieve nutritional ketosis.
 While the keto diet can help individuals with diabetes better control their blood sugar levels, having too high of ketones in the blood is not ideal and can lead to other complications.

 Ways to Reach Optimal Ketone Levels

-There are a variety of approaches you can take, from nutrition to lifestyle hacks, that can help you reach ketosis.
-If you’ve already started your ketogenic diet and have tried the common methods, you may benefit more from talking to a nutritionist about tweaking and optimizing your current approach.
+There are various approaches, from nutrition to lifestyle hacks, that can help you reach ketosis.
+If you've already started your ketogenic diet and have tried the common methods, you may benefit more from talking to a nutritionist about tweaking and optimizing your current approach.

 Restrict Your Carb Intake

 The ketogenic diet is characterized by a very low carbohydrate intake.
-Ranges can vary, but in general, experts recommend that 70 to 80 percent of the calories you consume come from fats (no restrictions on what type of fat), 10 to 20 percent from protein, and five to 10 percent come from carbohydrates.
+The ranges can vary, but in general, experts recommend that 70 to 80 percent of the calories you consume come from fat sources (no restrictions on what type of fat), 10 to 20 percent from protein sources, and 5 to 10 percent from carbohydrate sources.

-In general, this means you can eat about 20 to 50 grams of carbs a day on the keto diet, although many opt to keep that number under 20 to achieve deeper ketosis.
-If you’re new to this diet, it may be helpful to measure your current carbohydrate intake using a diet tracking app to determine whether it falls between the 20 to 50 gram range.
+In general, this means you can eat about 20 to 50 grams of carbs daily on the keto diet, although many opt to keep that number under 20 to achieve deeper ketosis.
+If you're new to this low-carbohydrate diet, it may be helpful to measure your current carbohydrate intake using a diet tracking app to determine whether your food intake falls between 20–50 grams.

-Remember that everybody is different, and your carbohydrate range may vary from someone else on the keto diet in order to maintain ketosis.
-You may want to play around with the <20 or 20 to 50 gram range to find the specific number to help you reach your health goal.
+Remember that everybody is different, and your carbohydrate range may vary from someone else on the keto diet to maintain ketosis.
+You may want to play around with the <20 or 20-50 gram range to find the specific number to help you reach your health goal.

 {{rich-text-cta-wl2="/style-guide"}}